Listen to Henrik Stenson’s appearance on The Open Podcasts here.

 “I’d never been in a situation like that in a major championship," Stenson said.
 “We left everyone else miles behind, it was just match play between Phil and myself.”

 A rare blip on one of the hardest holes in golf, the railway-lined 11th, saw Stenson fall back alongside Mickelson.
-There was still nothing to split the two players who had been in competition since Friday.
+There was again nothing to split the two players who had been in competition since Friday.

 Mickelson produced an astonishing up-and-down on the 12th hole to stay tied and, standing on the 14th tee, the pair were locked at 16 under par.